sherriyiou/534project_personal/README.md

 * Learned how to implement a simple crawler.

 ### 2023.1.21
-* Identified the API data that need to be used in terms of tokenization, morphological analysis, morphological analysis, language identification and so on.
+* Identified the API data that need to be used in terms of tokenization, morphological analysis, language identification and so on.

+### 2023.1.22
+* Wrote function of calculating frequency: https://github.com/KingOfOrikid/proj_NLPbrl_DATA534/commit/775392339d510de94299d9616da2c8cbd7e08cc2